Shanyey/ip/docs/README.md

 ## Mark Task

-Mark a task as done
+Mark a task as done.

+Format: `Mark <Index>`
+- You must input a valid digit as the index.

-Example: `mark 1`
+Example: `Mark 1`

 ```
 Your wish is my command UwU